nashysolutions/Rotary/README.md

 view.addSubview(wheelControl)
 ```

 > The closure 'rotationEnded' is called immediately after layout.
-If you do not want this behaviour, call layout before you assign the closure.
+If you do not want this behaviour, call layout before assigning the closure.

+# Installation

+Add to your project as a [Swift Package](https://swift.org/package-manager/) Dependency.
+[Releases](https://github.com/nashysolutions/Rotary/releases/).

+# Acknowledgment

+Heavily influenced by the awesome team over at [raywenderlich.com](https://www.raywenderlich.com/2953-how-to-create-a-rotating-wheel-control-with-uikit).